 Archaeologist - Team Lead

-Fallon received her Bachelor of Arts from MacEwan University in 2022, majoring in Anthropology and minoring in Earth Sciences. with Her main areas of focus were Geomorphology, Quaternary Environments, Zooarchaology, Oseteology, and Applied Anthropology: Community Based Design.
-During her undergrad she was Vice President of the MacEwan Anthropology Student Society (M.A.S.S) and volunteered with professors at the Telus World of Science for community engagement activities.
-Fallon participated in University of New Brunswick’s 2019 bioarchaeology field school, where she joined a team of dedicated researchers, students, Parks Canada professionals, and the local Mi’kmaw community to excavate an 18th century (1713-1768) cemetery on Rochefort Point, Louisbourg.
-Fallon has participated in numerous other excavations, including a research project with Taiga Heritage Consulting, Grand Prairie, AB, and the Dene Tha’ community of Chateh, AB.
-Fallon has also completed many impact assessments and mitigations for various industry clients.
+Fallon received her Bachelor of Arts from MacEwan University, majoring in Anthropology and minoring in Earth Sciences.
+Her primary areas of interest continue to include Geomorphology, Quaternary Environments, and Zooarchaology.
+During her time at MacEwan, she fulfilled the role of Vice President for the MacEwan Anthropology Student Society (M.A.S.S) and participated in several Archaeological community engagement programs.
+In 2019, Fallon participated in the University of New Brunswick’s Bioarchaeology field school, where she joined a team of dedicated researchers, students, Parks Canada professionals, and the local Mi’kmaw community to excavate an 18th century (1713-1768) cemetery located on Rochefort Point, at the Fortress of Louisbourg, NS.
+Over the years, Fallon has participated in numerous excavations for community-based research projects and natural resource industries, including Oil & Gas and Forestry.

 Fallon is currently working towards achieving Field Directorship status for the Interior Plateau of British Columbia, and has plans to continue her education and obtain a Masters degree.
-This will not only increase her knowledge base, but also progress her career by allowing her to hold archaeological research permits in Alberta.
-Her favourite part of cultural resource management is roaming through various environments and observing the land-use dynamics between prehistoric/modern humans, animals, and the ever-changing natural resource industries… and catching frogs, of course!
-In her personal time, she can be found running/playing/training with her German Shepherd, playing her violin, watching live music, immersed in a wood carving, hyper-fixating on an oil pastel sketch, playing video games, or wandering around outside meticulously collecting shells, feathers, or cool-looking rocks.
+This will not only increase her knowledge base, but will also progress her career by allowing her to hold archaeological research permits in Alberta.
+Her favourite part of Cultural Resource Management is experiencing various environments and observing the land-use dynamics between prehistoric/modern humans, animals, and the ever-changing natural resource industries… and catching frogs, of course!
+In her personal time, she can almost always be found adventuring with her beloved German Shepherd, Gus.